bmsitech/qmcorenode-api/README.md

 node ./samples/dosereport.js -h
 ```

 > Note for customers: The "demo" account on the server may be disabled (Error 401).
-Please
-> contact us if you want to enable an account for testing.
+> Please contact us if you want to enable an account for testing purposes.